TharikMartins/FoodRecipes-CQRS/README.md

 # FoodRecipes-CQRS
-A simple CRUD API with .NET 6 using CQRS Architectural Pattern
+A simple CRUD API with .NET 6 using CQRS Architectural Pattern and Clean Architecture